HanegaonkarAweZ/ApplicationOfEDAandMLfor_OilGasProduction/README.md

 For this project,  I will present an analysis of unconventional oil field with 1000 wells, More specifically, I will address following business questions in order to exploit unconventional reservoirs economically:

-1. WIdentify the wells which are producing less and more?
+1. Identify the wells which are producing less and more?
 2. Understand why some wells seem good (producing more) and others poor?
 3. What are the key parameters that influence the production?
 4. How can we improve the production from low producing wells which is the ultimate goal?

-To clone the repository use: git clone https://github.com/
+To clone the repository use: git clone https://github.com/HanegaonkarAweZ/ApplicationOfEDAandMLfor_OilGasProduction.git

 ## File Descriptions <a name="files"></a>